VNNLIB/VNNLIB-Agda/README.md

 - `VNNLIB.Logics` - overall subsets of the query syntax
 - `VNNLIB.Solver` - an interface for solvers of VNNLIB queries

+## Known short-comings

+* Does not yet cover:

+  - Network equivalence statements
+  - Logics and theories

 ## Version compatibility

 | VNNLIB-Agda version | VNNLIB version |